 Once the inspection is completed, we will provide you with a written report detailing the condition of all of the inspected balconies.
 The report will include color photographs and detailed explanations.
 We're also happy to set up a conference call or zoom meeting to review the report with all parties involved.

 Since we don't actually do the repair work when needed, you can rest assured that we're not trying to sell you construction services.
 We are an inspection-only company.

 SB 721 (Chapter 445, Stats.
 2018) was signed by Governor Brown in response to the 2015 Berkeley balcony collapse.
 While some local governments already impose a local inspection program, this California law requires the inspection of specific balconies throughout the State of California.
 Here's what you need to know:

 Buildings with 3 or more units that have:

 Buildings that are proposed for conversion to condominiums to be sold to the public after January 1, 2019, must be inspected prior to the first close of escrow.

 When Must the Buildings be Inspected?

-Inspections of the balconies, decks, porches, stairways, walkways, and entries as described above must be inspected by January 1, 2025, with certain exceptions, and requires subsequent inspections every 6 years.
+Inspections of the balconies, decks, porches, stairways, walkways and entries as described above must be inspected by January 1, 2025, with certain exceptions, and require subsequent inspections every 6 years.

 The inspection of buildings for which a building permit application has been